overlookmotel/router-tree/README.md

 Parentage (i.e. which route is a child of which) is resolved according to the `parentPath` attribute of each route.
 You can create the route tree in any shape you want by setting `parentPath` accordingly.

-Resolution is similar to Node's `require()`. i.e. relative to the *folder* that the file is in.
+Resolution of relative paths is similar to Node's `require()`. i.e. relative to the *folder* that the file is in.

+Absolute paths start with `/`.
+They are absolute relative to the root *of the directory routes are loaded from*, not filesystem root.

 Each route's `internalPath` is the file path minus the extension.
 Files named `index` are referenced by the path of the folder they are in.

 A route's parent is:

-> the route with an `internalPath` which equals the path you get by resolving the child's `parentPath` relative to its `internalPath`.
+> the route with an `internalPath` which equals the path you get by resolving the child's `parentPath` relative to its own `internalPath`.

 | Source path              | `internalPath`  | `parentPath` | Parent resolves to |
 |--------------------------|-----------------|--------------|--------------------|